 The rate of blindness and low-vision in Papua New Guinea is the highest in the Pacific.
 A national survey carried out in 2017 found an estimated 5.6 per cent of adults aged over 50 were blind, and two out of every three people with refractive error did not have the right glasses.
 The most common cause of blindness and visual impairment is still cataracts.

-Papua New Guinea should have at least 80 eye doctors, yet there are only 11, we continue to advocate for more.
+Papua New Guinea should have at least 80 eye doctors, yet currently, there are only 12.
+We are committed to working with our partners to help meet the critical shortage.
 In 2007 we set up eye nurse training in partnership with Divine Word University, with 86 graduates to date.

-Since 2007 we've managed the Modilon Eye Clinic at Modilon General Hospital in the Madang Province.
-The clinic provides comprehensive eye care services including diabetic eye care and surgery.
+Since 2007 we've managed the Madang Eye Clinic at Madang Provincial Hospital in Madang Province.
+The clinic provides comprehensive eye care services and surgery.
 We also provide eye care services to rural populations through regular outreaches.